 - Better risk analysis, meaning that security is vastly improved

 - Non-Payment Authentication

-Risk Based Authentication (RBA) is applied by the card issuer to determine whether a transaction is associated with a certain level of risk.
-Risk levels are based on a set of criteria that include, but not limited to:
+Risk-Based Authentication (RBA) is applied by the card issuer to determine whether a transaction is associated with a certain level of risk.
+Risk levels are based on a set of criteria that include, but are not limited to:

 - The transaction value